Things to do in The Coromandel

 Talk about a walk on the beach…

-Hanging out on the beach and doing nothing all day is acceptable but the views from the quick and easy Shakespeare Cliff walk to get that bird’s eye view is certainly worth it as well.
+Hanging out on the beach and doing nothing all day is acceptable, but the views from the quick and easy Shakespeare Cliff walk to get that bird’s eye view are undoubtedly worth it as well.

 Cathedral cove entrance